astronomer/astro-docs/cloud/stable/04_customize-airflow/01_manage-airflow-versions.md

 $ astro deployment airflow upgrade --deployment-id=<deployment-id>
 ```

-This command will output a list of available versions of Airflow you can choose from.
-You should see something like the following:
+This command will output a list of available versions of Airflow you can choose from and prompt you to pick one.
+For example, a user upgrading from Airflow 1.10.5 to Airflow 1.10.12 should see the following:

 ```
 astro deployment airflow upgrade --deployment-id=ckguogf6x0685ewxtebr4v04x